HPAC/ELAPS/docs/Experiment.md

 Each sampler provides minimal signatures for each of its associated kernels, which basically are lists of the involved C arguments (e.g. `("dcopy", "int *", "double *", "int *", "double *", "int *")`).
 The `BasicCall` constructor takes such a signature followed by a list of arguments of appropriate length.
+By passing only the kernel name in a `list` of length 1 to `set_call` (e.g.
+`set_call(0, ["dcopy"])`), the `Experiment` will automatically generate a `BasicCall` if the kernel is available.

+The allowed argument formats are:
 - `char *` arguments can be passed any string.
-- Any other argument (`int *`, `float *`, or `double *`) can be passed values in two different formats:
+- Any other argument (`int *`, `float *`, or `double *`) can be passed values in two different formats, both of which may contain symbolic `Expression`s:
   - A single value or a list of values, e.g. `1,2` to represent the complex number *1 + 2 i*.
   - A size in brackets (e.g. `"[100000]"`) will pass a buffer of such many elements from the Sampler's Dynamic Memory buffer.
-  In both formats, symbolic `Expression`s are allowed.

-By passing only the kernel name in a `list` of length 1 to `set_call` (e.g.
-`set_call(0, ["dcopy"])`), the `Experiment` will automatically generate a `BasicCall` if the kernel is available.

 ### `vary`